 Stall Catchers mobilizes an online community of volunteers (“catchers”) who analyze research data by playing a game of annotating blood vessels.
 Catchers learn about dementia, Alzheimer’s disease (AD), reduced blood flow in the brain and its relationship to AD, and discuss the implications of their annotations on AD research.
 Data collected from catchers is used to advance disease research, and to devise better ways for humans and computers to work together to accomplish challenging tasks.
 At the same time, Stall Catchers is committed to preserving the privacy of its members, and fostering a growing community of volunteer researchers.

-By accessing the Stall Catchers website (the “Site,” defined as all pages at stallcatchers.com and eyesonalz.com, and their subdomains), you agree to be bound by the following terms:
+By accessing the Stall Catchers website (the “Site,” defined as all pages at stallcatchers.com and eyesonalz.com, and their subdomains), you agree to be bound by the terms described on this page.

-- Your gameplay data is collected to further disease research and to improve the game.
+We collect your participation data, including movies analyzed, individual performance statistics, time spent in the game, and other in-game behavior metrics.
 You grant permission to Human Computation Institute to make any use of these data.
 However, you give this permission non-exclusively, meaning that you still own your contribution.

-- When you register for the Site, you create a username, which will be visible in the leaderboard, dedications page, and other locations on the site.
-Your username may also appear in publications, presentations, promotional materials, and other locations outside the Site.
-Therefore, if you wish to remain anonymous, you may prefer to choose a username that reveals no personal information about you.
+If you wish to remain anonymous on and outside the Site (see “USING, STORING AND SHARING YOUR DATA”, you may prefer to choose a username that reveals no personal information about you.
 Please pick an appropriate username.
 No profanity, political, sexual, drug, or overly violent references should be included in usernames or used anywhere on the site.
 We reserve the right to change usernames.
 In this case you may be notified and be offered the chance to pick a new name that complies with these terms of service.

 - your IP Address,